DanThePanMan/E-Hotels/README.md

 DB_PASSWORD = yourPassword
 DB_NAME = yourDBName

-3: run node index.js
+3: run: npm run dev in that folder

-4: cd into the frontend folder
+4: cd into the frontend folder, then cd into Ehotels
-5: open index.html
+5: run: npm run dev